MTstateIntroStats/IntroStatActivitiesHybrid/_book/07-A14-onemean-CI.md

          - $30 \ge n < 100$: We can relax the condition a little; the distribution of the sample must have no extreme outliers or skewness

-         - $n > 100$: Can assume the sampling distribution of $\bar{x}$ is nearly normal, even if the underlying distribuion of individual observational is not
+         - $n > 100$: Can assume the sampling distribution of $\bar{x}$ is nearly normal, even if the underlying distribution of individual observational is not

 Next we will calculate a theory-based confidence interval.
 To calculate a theory-based confidence interval for the paired mean difference, use the following formula:

 $$\bar{x}\pm t^* \times SE(\bar{x}).$$

+\newpage

 We will need to find the $t^*$ multiplier using the function `qt()`.